phil85/breakpoints-algorithm-for-qkp/README.md

 1. Clone the repository.

-2. Compile the C code of the simple parametric cut procedure `pseudopar.c` with a GNU C compiler.
+2. Compile the C code of the simple parametric cut procedure `QKPsimparamHPF.c` with a GNU C compiler.

     For Linux users:
-    1. Open a terminal and navigate to the folder that contains the file `pseudopar.c`.
+    1. Open a terminal and navigate to the folder that contains the file `QKPsimparamHPF.c`.
     2. Compile the C code with the command:
        ```bash
-       gcc pseudopar.c -o pseudo_par
+       gcc QKPsimparamHPF.c -o QKPsimparamHPF
        ```

     For Windows users:
     1. Install [Cygwin](https://www.cygwin.com/).
-    2. Open the Cygwin shell and navigate to the folder that contains the file `pseudopar.c`.
+    2. Open the Cygwin shell and navigate to the folder that contains the file `QKPsimparamHPF.c`.
     3. Compile the C code with the command:
        ```bash
-       gcc pseudopar.c pseudo_par.exe
+       gcc QKPsimparamHPF.c -o QKPsimparamHPF.exe
        ```

 3. All set, you can now run the algorithm in the `main.py` file.